 ABSTRACT.
-Due to taxes and subsidies, gasoline prices vary dramatically across countries.
+We develop a simple political-economic model of a climate trap.
+We apply our model to gasoline taxes, which vary dramatically across countries.
 Externalities cannot fully account for this.
-We develop a simple politicaleconomic model that shows that group interests, resulting from the composition of a country's car fleet, help to explain differences in gasoline taxes even among countries with identical fundamentals.
-In the model, citizens' car ownership is endogenous, which can yield multiple equilibria.
-Our model demonstrates the possibility of a society in a climate trap where a low gasoline tax reflects the views of a majority, but another majority would benefit from transitioning to an equilibrium with a higher gasoline tax and fewer emissions.
+Our model shows that group interests, resulting from the composition of a country's car fleet, can explain differences in gasoline taxes even among countries with identical fundamentals.
+Endogenous car ownership can yield multiple equilibria.
+This can lead to a political climate trap, where a low gasoline tax reflects the views of a majority, but another majority would benefit from transitioning to a high-tax equilibrium with fewer emissions.